suryakantamangaraj/ProjectAutomation/README.md

 # Project Automation

-This project will automatically create a new repo at GitHub and initialise it as well as locally.
+This project will automatically create a new repo at GitHub and initialise it.
 Then it'll open the editor to write the code.

 ## Setup: